-With more people at home for longer periods, without normal routines, our fire safety risks rise.
-Those who are ill and potentially ill for longer periods will be more tired and less able to perform normal routine tasks, more likely to forget cooking or testing alarms.
-School closures mean many children and young people are at home for extended periods, lacking routine/discipline particularly if parents are ill, reduced contact with friends/family and entertainment outside the home raises risks of potential to find other ways to pass their time.
+With people continuing to work from home and be in their home for longer periods, our fire safety risks remain.
+Reduced contact with friends/family and entertainment outside the home raises risks of potential to find other ways to pass the time.
 We recognise an increased use of electrical items, specifically mobile phones, tablets, laptops and game stations, to maintain contact with those around us which leads to increased charging.

 We are asking everyone to be extra careful, to avoid fires happening in the first place.
 Most accidental house fires start in the kitchen.
 Please take extra care if you’re cooking.

-We would ask the people of Norfolk to help us by staying at home - as directed by the Government - and ensuring that children and teenagers are also at home and not going out, where they might become involved in anti-social behaviour, including setting fires.
+We would ask the people of Norfolk to continue their efforts help us by following safety guidelines - as directed by the Government - and ensuring that children and teenagers are also supported during this time.
+Although our schools and colleges are open, the difficult ongoing environment places pressure on young people where they might become involved in anti-social behaviour, including setting fires.

 Responding to deliberately-set fires can endanger lives by taking vital firefighting resources away from other emergencies – and deliberate fires could even lead to fatalities themselves.

-Norfolk Fire and Rescue Service understands how stressful this social isolation can be and that’s why we want to make sure people stay as safe as possible.
+Norfolk Fire and Rescue Service understands how stressful this environment can be and that’s why we want to make sure people stay as safe as possible.

 Switch off any electrical items you’re not using.